bg-write/chatGPT-cheatsheet/README.md

   - i.e. Write an Excel formula to add up values in cells B2 through B10.
 - **Refine** text or code with specific goals.
   - i.e. Here is my resume [paste in text] do you spot any typos?
 If so, please list them.
-- And more!

-For software engineers:
+For software engineers, more examples include:

 - **Develop** chatbots for customer service or sales.
 - **Create** virtual assistants for personal or business use.
 - **Integrate** ChatGPT with NLP tools to automate tasks.
 - **Generate** actual content drafts for marketing or advertising campaigns.
-- And more!

 ---